HappylabWien/raspi-fabman/README.md

 ### Configure WiFi

-*Before* you insert the Micro SD card into your Raspberry Pi Prior to the first boot.
+*Before* you insert the Micro SD card into your Raspberry Pi you need to configure your WiFi settings.
 In the /boot/ directory, open `wpa_supplicant.conf` and enter your Wifi parameters (ssid and password):
 ```
 ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev
 update_config=1